rooch-network/rooch/crates/rooch-framework/doc/coin.md

 ## Resource `CoinStores`

-A resource that holds all the CoinStore for account.
+A resource that holds all the ObjectRef<CoinStore> for account.
 Default Deposit Coin no longer depends on accept coin